opendocsg/slw-judgments-backfill/2002_SGHC_258/report.md

 61\.
 However, it would appear clear from case-law that the claim for payment under the performance bond should be confined to 10% of the revised contract sum, and not 10% of the original contract sum, as argued by Hola.
 The Court of Appeal's decision in _GHL Pte Ltd v Unitrack Building_

-_Construction Pte Ltd_ [1999] 4 SLR 604 is instructive in this regard.
+_Construction Pte Ltd_ <span class="citation">[1999] 4 SLR 604</span> is instructive in this regard.
 The case established that where the original contract sum has been revised downwards, the sum payable under the performance bond should be based on the revised sum.
 It was further deemed unconscionable for the holder of the performance bond to demand payment based on the original contract sum.

 62\.
 I accept that the revision of about 20% of the original contract sum in the present case is much lower than the 65% revision in _GHL_.
 Even so, the principle established in _GHL_ is clear.
 The revision of the contract sum represents a reduction of the contractor’s responsibility towards the developer.
 Under such circumstances, the security held by the developer in the form of a performance bond must similarly be reduced.
 As was noted by Thean JA (at p 617 of the case):

  As between GHL and Unitrack, the latter’s commitment under the contract was considerably reduced and similarly the security for such commitment would, in normal cases, be correspondingly reduced.

 63\.
-The Court of Appeal in _Dauphin Offshore Engineering & Trading Pte Ltd v The Private Office of HRH Sheikh Sultan bin Khalifa_ [2000] 1 SLR 657 did not think it possible to define, in precise terms, what constitutes _unconscionability_ and stated at para 42 (p 668):
+The Court of Appeal in _Dauphin Offshore Engineering & Trading Pte Ltd v The Private Office of HRH Sheikh Sultan bin Khalifa_ <span class="citation">[2000] 1 SLR 657</span> did not think it possible to define, in precise terms, what constitutes _unconscionability_ and stated at para 42 (p 668):

  ...What kind of situation would constitute unconscionability would have to depend on the facts of each case...There is no pre-determined categorisation.